dubeyrahul/dubeyrahul.github.io/posts/llms/making-a-transformer.md

 The idea behind GeLU (Gaussian Error Linear Unit) is to do something between Dropout and ReLU.
 It does not squish all negative values to 0 and also does not randomly drop neurons.
 GeLU uses the fact that inputs are distributed normally (due to normalization techniques seen above).
 It then uses a CDF of this normal distribution and the value of the input to stochastically determine whether to drop a keep this input.

 GeLU has a higher probability of dropping a neuron (multiplying by 0) while x decreases since CDF(x) will be small for smaller values.
 That's how we get a combination of dropout and ReLU.

-In practice, we don't want to compute CDF so we use an [approximation of GeLU](https://paperswithcode.com/method/gelu):
+Below is the exact mathematical form of [GeLU](https://paperswithcode.com/method/gelu).

 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block">
   <mtext>GELU</mtext>